letolabs/letolabs.github.com/_posts/2012-10-10-the-rise-of-social-coding.md

 * Are resumes obsolete in a world of social coding?

 Social coding is much older than most people think.
-Nobody knows any exact dates, but it most probably started with sneaker-nets in the 1970's.
-Back in old days when dinosaurs might eat your "console", the only way to share code was to copy files, modify them, and then pass them around on physical media.
+Nobody knows any exact dates, but it most probably started with [sneakernets](https://en.wikipedia.org/wiki/Sneakernet) in the 1960's and 1970's.
+Back in the old days when dinosaurs might eat your "console", the only way to share code was to copy files, modify them, and then pass them around on physical media.

 A defining moment in the history of social coding is when the [```patch```](https://en.wikipedia.org/wiki/Patch_(Unix)) program was written